 Fees and funding

-Everything you need to know about the funding available to you as an undergraduate student in the School of Chemistry.
+Everything you need to know about student finance, and the funding available to you as an undergraduate student in the Department of Chemistry.

 As well as student loans to cover fees and maintenance, you may also be entitled to a University bursary or scholarship to support you through your studies.

 The University's main website has a thorough guide to student finance in this academic year, fully explaining the options available to you.
 Browse this information, and the funding available this year using the links below.

 The William Lunn Scholarship gives a boost to aspiring chemists, and is awarded to undergraduates in the Department of Chemistry who successfully complete the Manchester Distance Access Scheme (MDAS).

 Acknowledging that the support his own scholarship gave him allowed him to pursue a successful career in medicinal chemistry he has repaid this kindness by creating this scholarship.
 In light of his own generosity, all recipients of the scholarship are encouraged to make a commitment to do what they can financially to help students in the future.